A category of noncrossing partitions: Fundamental group

 \subsection{Relations}

 Let $(i,j),(k,\ell)$ be two noncrossing pairs of numbers between 1 and $n$.
 Then, there is a noncrossing partition $\cS$ of rank 2 having $\{v_i,v_j\}$ and $\{v_k,v_\ell\}$ as two of its parts.
-There are exactly four morphisms $\cS\to\Omega$ giving four factorization squares (2-cubes):
+There are exactly four morphisms $\cS\to\Omega$ giving four factorization squares (2-cubes). {Recall that $\Omega$ is the unique partition of rank 0, dividing a set into its individual elements.}